 Pro writing tips–

-Create Helplessness-If any character in the story is suffering from a body defect or not capable of doing something which is normal for everyone then you can create an immense fear among your readers when they will see how your sweet character with a body defect will face and survive the fear.
+Create Helplessness-If any character in the story is suffering from a body defect or not capable of doing something which is normal for everyone then you can create an immense fear among your readers when they will see how your sweet character with a bodily defect will face and survive the fear.

 Like we saw in the movie Annabelle when one character, a little handicapped girl not capable of walking is attacked by an evil spirit where she looked helpless and cannot fight back.